sea-lions-2014/horsies/README.md

 This challenge will also have dimensions of product management and everyday engineering.
 Often specifications you receive are incomplete, ambiguous, or even contradictory.

 ##Releases

 ###Release 0 : MVP

 Resolve your team workflow.
   * Use [trello](https://trello.com) to write your user stories
-  * Create a new repository on sea-lions-2014:GitHub
+  * Create a new repository on sea-lions-2014:GitHub.
+Use this [git workflow](workflow.md)
   * Create a README with the following:
     * Team Name and Members
     * Team workflow - pairs, managers, etc.